Defective Products Liability Lawyer Serving New JerseySchedule a Free Consultation

 Our trial lawyers hold powerful corporations fully accountable for defective products.
-Contact Brach Eichler Trial Lawyers to discuss your case.
+Contact Brach Eichler Injury Lawyers to discuss your case.

 When you buy a consumer product, you have the right to expect it will be safe for any reasonably foreseeable use.
-Unfortunately, every year, manufacturers place dangerous, defective products on the market, injuring hundreds of thousands of consumers and even causing wrongful death.
-If you’ve been injured by a defective product, you are entitled to recover personal injury damages, such as medical costs, lost earnings, and compensation for your pain and suffering.
+Unfortunately, manufacturers place dangerous, defective products on the market every year, injuring hundreds of thousands of consumers and even causing wrongful death.
+If a defective product has injured you, you can recover personal injury damages, such as medical costs, lost earnings, and compensation for your pain and suffering.
 But holding a large corporation accountable for their misdeeds is a daunting task.